 In addition, in California the CCPA creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA requires covered companies to provide new disclosure to consumers about such companies' data collection, use and sharing practices, provide such consumers new ways to opt-out of certain sales or transfers of personal information, and provide consumers with additional causes of action in data breach situations.
 The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions for violations on July 1, 2020.
-Moreover, the CPRA recently was approved by California voters in the November 3, 2020 election.
+Moreover, the CPRA was approved by California voters in the November 3, 2020 election.
 The CPRA will significantly modify the CCPA, creating obligations beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement commencing July 1, 2023.
 The CPRA creates further uncertainty and may require us to incur additional costs and expenses.
+The CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
+The CCPA has prompted a number of proposals for federal and state privacy legislation.
+For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act (CDPA), a comprehensive privacy statute that becomes effective on January 1, 2023 and shares similarities with the CCPA.
+In addition, on July 7, 2021, Colorado enacted the Colorado Privacy Act (CPA), becoming the third state to pass comprehensive consumer privacy legislation in the United States.
+These and other new laws that may be proposed or enacted could increase our potential liability and adversely affect our business.

 Compliance with U.S. and international data protection laws and regulations could require us to take on more onerous obligations in our contracts, restrict our ability to collect, use and disclose data, or in some cases, impact our ability to operate in certain jurisdictions.
-Any actual or alleged failure to comply with U.S. or international laws and regulations relating to privacy, data protection, and data security could result in governmental investigations, proceedings and enforcement actions (which could include civil or criminal penalties), private litigation or adverse publicity, harm to our reputation, and could negatively affect our operating results and business.
-Moreover, clinical trial subjects about whom we or our potential collaborators obtain information, as well as the providers who share this information with us, may contractually limit our ability to use and disclose the information or impose other obligations or restrictions in connection with our use, retention and other processing of information, and we may otherwise face contractual restrictions applicable to our use, retention, and other processing of information.
+Any actual or alleged failure to comply with U.S. or international laws and regulations relating to privacy, data protection, and data security could result in governmental investigations, proceedings and enforcement actions (which could negatively affect our operating resulting and enforcement actions (which could negatively affect our operating resulting), private litigation or adverse publicity, harm to our reputation, and could negatively affect our operating results and business.
+Moreover, clinical trial subjects about whom we or our potential collaborators obtain information, as well as the providers who share this information with us, may contractually limit our ability to use, retention and other processing of information, and we may otherwise face contractual restrictions applicable to our use, retention, and other processing of information.
 Claims that we have violated individuals' privacy rights, failed to comply with data protection laws, or breached our contractual obligations, even if we are not found liable, could be expensive and time-consuming to defend and could result in adverse publicity that could harm our business.